NecsusECS/Necsus/README.md

         dx*, dy*: float

 proc create(spawn: Spawn[(Position, Velocity)]) {.startupSys.}=
-    ## Creates a handful entities at random positions with random velocities
+    ## Creates a handful of entities at random positions with random velocities
     for _ in 1..10:
         spawn.with(
             Position(x: rand(0.0..100.0), y: rand(0.0..100.0)),